sponsian/mosaic-dev/README.md

 ### MSIC Staking Functions  `MSICStaking.sol`

  `stake(uint _MSICamount)`: sends `_MSICAmount` from the caller to the staking contract, and increases their stake.
-If the caller already has a non-zero stake, it pays out their accumulated ETH and MoUSD gains from staking.
+If the caller already has a non-zero stake, it pays out their accumulated REEF and MoUSD gains from staking.

  `unstake(uint _MSICamount)`: reduces the caller’s stake by `_MSICamount`, up to a maximum of their entire stake.
-It pays out their accumulated ETH and MoUSD gains from staking.
+It pays out their accumulated REEF and MoUSD gains from staking.

 ### Lockup Contract Factory `LockupContractFactory.sol`